 Psychological Inflexibility

 Psychological inflexibility refers to a pattern in which individuals attempt to escape, remove, reduce their natural psychological experiences (e.g., thoughts, feelings, memories), rather than engaging in behavior guided by personal values (Woodruff et al., 2013).
-According to Hayes et al. (2012), psychological inflexibility is characterized by six core processes: lack of present moment awareness, lack of values, inaction, self-as-content, cognitive fusion, and experiential avoidance.
-Lack of present moment awareness occurs when an individual becomes overly focused on distressing internal experiences or external events, making it difficult to stay present or shift attention effectively (Hayes et al., 2012).
-Disruption of values refers to losing contact with what is personally meaningful or important, leading to behavior that is misaligned with one’s deeper goals (Hayes et al., 2012).
-Inaction involves a failure to take purposeful or values-driven action due to avoidance of discomfort or fear of failure (Hayes et al., 2012).
-Self-as-content means rigidly identifying with a fixed self-story or label, which limits one’s ability to adapt or grow beyond that identity (Hayes et al., 2012).
-Cognitive fusion occurs when thoughts are taken as true leading to ideas, judgments, or beliefs dictate behavior rather than being seen as mental events (Hayes et al., 2012).
-Finally, experiential avoidance is the tendency to suppress or escape from unwanted internal experiences, such as emotions, thoughts, or bodily sensations, even when doing so undermines long-term well-being (Hayes et al., 2012).

-Acceptance and Commitment Therapy (ACT) is a form of therapy designed to reduce cognitive fusion and other processes of psychological inflexibility to improve overall psychological health and reduce symptoms of depression (Hayes et al., 2012).
-A recent meta-analysis conducted by Zou et al. (2025) found that ACT produced significant reductions in depressive symptoms and psychological inflexibility across multiple populations and settings, while simultaneously increasing measures of psychological health and well-being.
-These findings support ACT’s theoretical framework, suggesting that by enhancing psychological flexibility, individuals can better manage distress, engage more meaningfully in their lives, and experience improved emotional and mental health outcomes.
+According to Hayes et al. (2012), psychological inflexibility is characterized by six processes: lack of present moment awareness, lack of values, inaction, self-as-content, cognitive fusion, and experiential avoidance.
+Acceptance and Commitment Therapy (ACT) is designed to reduce psychological inflexibility processes to improve overall psychological health (Hayes et al., 2012).
+A recent meta-analysis found that ACT produced significant reductions in depressive symptoms and psychological inflexibility, while simultaneously increasing measures of psychological health and well-being (Zou et al., 2025).

-As for loneliness, recent research suggests that ACT may also be effective in reducing loneliness.
-Zarling et al. (2023) tested an online ACT-based program for older adults and found that participants who completed the full intervention reported significant reductions in loneliness compared with a control group.
-The study highlights that teaching ACT skills, such as accepting difficult thoughts and committing to values-based actions, can help individuals feel less isolated and more connected, supporting the broader idea that increasing psychological flexibility improves overall psychological health.
+As for loneliness, research suggests that ACT may also be effective in reducing loneliness.
+Zarling et al. (2023) tested an online ACT-based program for older adults and found that participants who completed the intervention reported significant reductions in loneliness compared with a control group.
 Regarding specific psychological inflexibility processes, cognitive fusion is positively correlated with loneliness and negatively with psychological health (e.g., Castro et al., 2021).
 In a cross-sectional study, Castro et al. (2021) found that cognitive fusion leads to higher levels of experiential avoidance, which leads to higher levels of loneliness, which leads to poorer psychological health.
-Similarly, they found that cognitive fusion leads to lower levels of committed action (i.e., engaging in values-based actions), which leads to higher levels of loneliness, which then leads to poorer psychological health.

 The Current Study

-It is important to examine the mechanisms through which loneliness and linked with psychological health.
+It is important to examine the mechanisms through which loneliness is linked with depression and psychological health.
 The aim of the current study is to extend Castro et al.’s (2021) study by examining all psychological inflexibility processes as mediators rather than just cognitive fusion and experiential avoidance.
 The current study is also longitudinal rather than cross-sectional.
+Therefore, the current study aimed examined which psychological inflexibility processes mediate the associations between loneliness and psychological health and depression.

 Method